Preparing Your Child and Yourself for Camp

 Sexual Activity

 We recognize that sexuality is a vital aspect of growth in young people.
 We feel that schools and organizations such as ours, which are interested in the total growth of young people, must address this fact.
 We have found that the camp setting becomes, for some campers, an environment where the camper becomes comfortable enough to ask questions concerning sex and/or their sexuality.
-Our staff has been trained during orientation to field questions or discussions amongst campers, in an age-appropriate, healthy, and sensitive manner.
+Our staff has been trained during orientation to field questions or discussions among campers, in an age-appropriate, healthy, and sensitive manner.
 The Eagle’s Nest plan for our community is to provide, first and foremost, a well-communicated structure that our campers and Junior Counselors can understand and live up to.
 Campers and participants may not participate in sexual activities while at Eagle’s Nest.

 Cabin Rules

-Bedtime Rules/Lights-Out Hours
+Bedtime Rules/After Lights-Out Hours

 In the evening, cabins are supervised by the cabin counselors.
 Camp leaders “ramble” camp to make sure things are quiet and settled after lights out.
 We also close the gates at both entrances in the evenings.
 At Eagle’s Nest, cabins are safe spaces and cabin raids are not tolerated at any time.